joostaafjes/CarND-Capstone/README.md

 We utilize Robot Operating System (ROS) and Autoware libraries test our code in a simulated environment

-and finally get to run our code on Udacity's famous Self Driving Car "Carla".
+and finally get to run our code on Udacity's famous Self Driving Car *"Carla"*.
 ![Carla_and_Joe](README_IMAGES/carla_and_Joe.PNG?raw=true "Finally we get to drive the car!")
 ### This is our project submission and we are Team AJJAX !